symbiote-h2020/ResourceAccessProxyPlugin/README.md

 ### 3. Setting configuration

-Configuration needs to be put in `application.properties` or YMl file.
+Configuration needs to be put in `application.properties` or YML file.
 An example is here:

 ```
 spring.application.name=RapPluginExample